 Early identification of high-risk drinkers—especially among violent offenders—and appropriate referral to treatment services ought to be part of such efforts.

-Public awareness campaigns emphasizing the potential negative outcomes of heavy and problem drinking patterns could also be part of such an initiative.
+Public awareness campaigns working to change the drinking culture and reduce the acceptance of overconsumption could also be part of such an initiative.
 One example is Australia’s “Alcohol.
-Go Easy.” campaign.
-(See www.alcohol.sa.gov.au/site/page.cfm?u=86.)
+Think Again.” campaign.
+(See http://alcoholthinkagain.com.au/Campaigns/Campaign/ArtMID/475/ArticleID/5/Lets-Keep-Alcohol-Under-Control.)

 - 1. International Center for Alcohol Policies, Blue Book, Module 7.
 See: http://icap.org/portals/0/download/all_pdfs/blue_book/Module_07_Drinking_and_Violence.pdf.